 So, passwords.
 Not the most interesting of subjects, yet with so much of our personal lives spread across this global network of computers we call the internet, many of us disregard the importance of this vital string of characters.

 One single combination of characters giving access to your personal information, email accounts, banking and pictures of your own fluffy moggy.
 Yet, there is a good chance one of the words in the title of this blog is used somewhere in your electronic world.
 You may be thinking to yourself ‘ha ha no one would be that silly’.
 Well think again.
 Each year, SplashData compiles a list of the years stolen passwords and orders them on popularity.
-The list of 2 million passwords stolen reads like guide on how to not choose a password.
-So, the top ten most used passwords of 2015 are (drum roll):
+The list of 2 million passwords stolen reads like a guide on how to not choose a password.
+Drum roll…..

 Other notable passwords include master (16), letmein (19) with starwars coming in at number 25.

 Now we all know we are supposed to use secure passwords.
 So why don’t we do it?
 Many stolen passwords are a case of people not changing the default password on devices they may own.
 This is particularly common with network enabled devices such as routers, wifi devices and internet enabled webcams.
-Such items are now bought and used by technophobes to keep an eye on their aforementioned feline, and have no idea about the dangers they may be introducing in to their homes.
+Such items are now bought and used by technophobes to keep an eye on their aforementioned feline and have no idea about the dangers they may be introducing into their homes.
 Maybe the root cause is complacency.
-Humans are general lazy beings who think to wont happen to them.
-“Please set a password?
-Well ‘password’ will do wont it, I won’t forget that.”
+Humans are generally lazy beings who think it won’t happen to them.

 This is not a common one, is odd enough for you to remember (just picture your favourite green dog tucking in to a nice piece of Red Leicester) and a brute force attack would take around 11000 Quintillion years to guess, give or take a year or so.